mjtedder/ResidentEvilNode/README.md

 	* cd your/path/to/ResidentEvilNodeclone
 	* yarn install or npm install
-  * Run 'node start' to begin the game
+	* run 'node start' to begin the game

 ## How To Play